BOUN-TABILab-TULAP/Web-Annotation-Tool/README.md

 A Collaborative Web Tool for Linguistic Annotation

-The web-based Bogazici Annotation Tool (BoAT) supports grammar annotation especially suitable for morphologically rich languages (MRLs).
+The web-based Boğaziçi University Annotation Tool (BoAT) supports grammar annotation especially suitable for morphologically rich languages (MRLs).
 It is useful for creating treebanks and conforms to Universal Dependencies (UD) framework.

 A user can upload and annotate a treebank by providing values for UD CoNLL-U tags (ID, FORM, LEMMA, UPOS, XPOS, FEATS, HEAD, DEPREL, DEPS, MISC).
 Furthermore, lemmas can be split and tagged, which is useful for MRLs like Turkish.